patrickpassosb/Kraken-DaD/README.md

 ---

+## Why it exists

+Traditional trading tools focus on dashboards or manual API calls.
+Kraken DaD builds a *logic composer*—inspired by Node-RED and the official Kraken Pro aesthetic—so you can chain the same decision-making blocks that the strategy engine understands, then gate, validate, and optionally execute them safely.

+---

 ## Key Features
 - **Visual Strategy Composition**: React Flow-powered canvas with drag-and-drop blocks.
 - **Real-Time Market Context**: Integrated Kraken WebSocket streams for live ticker/price updates.